tm-a-t/telegram-bot-handbook/pages/ru/book/appendix/official-bots.md

 # List of Official Telegram Bots

 These are the bots that are known to be made by Telegram or have some connection to the Telegram team.
-This list is collected by @vanutp.
+The list is collected by @vanutp.

 ```
 @asmico_attach_bot